anefischer/udacity/README.md

 # Udacity Nanodegree Programms

 This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.
+I only uncluded the final projects that are al l graded.

 The cumulative effort for the courses is 21 months (based on 10hrs/week).
 I guess thats about one term at university.
 Udacity has a lot of more interessting courses.
 My goal was to get fast into Data Science and Machine Learning while also understanding the theory behind it.
 I therefor selected the following courses.